-The PLU Student Services Center, located in the Hauge Administrative Building Room 102, houses the offices of the Registrar, Financial Aid, and Accounts Receivable.
-Contact the Student Services Center (at 800-678-3243 or 253-535-7161) for help with questions about your financial aid, student account, and to order transcripts.
+PLU Student Financial Services, located in the Hauge Administrative Building Room 102, houses the office of the Registrar, and Accounts Receivable.
+Contact Student Financial Services (at 800-678-3243 or 253-535-7161) for help with questions about your financial aid, student account, and to order transcripts.

 The Academic Advising website offers a wealth of information for current students, including course information, program plans, help for transfer students, and study abroad information.

 Another great resource for students is Ramstad Commons (located on the ground floor of Ramstad Building).
-Ramstad Commons houses the offices for Academic Advising & Assistance, Internships, Career Connections, Student Employment, and the Center for Community Engagement and Service.
+Ramstad Commons houses the offices for Academic Advising & Assistance, Internships, Career Connections, and Student Employment.
 Stop by Ramstad Commons or check out their website for more information on programs and resources offered.

 The Academic Assistance Center is located in Mortvedt Library 124, and offers free academic services to students.
 Tutors, study tips, review sessions, and other study aides and more are available to students.
 Check out the Academic Assistance Center website or contact them at 253-535-7518 or firstname.lastname@example.org.

 PLU students have access to a range of services on campus for their computing needs.
 The Help Desk in Mortvedt Library offers information and assistance to the PLU campus community.
 Go to their website for more information on computer labs, connecting your computer to the campus network, or resolving questions about your email account, SAKAI, etc.